maxdiluca/virtualrealitylab/content/authors/P_Kika_Okwubuasi-Andrew/_index.md

   - Project Students
 ---

 Kika Okwubuasi-Andrew is an MSc Cognitive Neuroimaging and Data Science student in the VR Lab, supervised by Massimiliano Di Luca.
-Her listed project area is the ARME user study.
+Her project area is the ARME user study.

 <!-- **Youngbin Park** is a final-year undergraduate student in Artificial Intelligence and Computer Science at the University of Birmingham and a member of the [VRLab](https://virtualrealitylab.netlify.app/).
 His work focuses on Virtual Reality and Human–Computer Interaction, with a particular interest in how information presentation affects user decision-making in immersive environments.
 His Final Year Project explores information overlays and preview mechanisms for VR portal-based navigation.